Attack Techniques: Invoice Scams

-PayPal allows anyone (attacker) to send anyone (victim) an invoice containing the text of the attacker’s choosing.
+PayPal and other sites allow anyone (an attacker) to send anyone (their victims) an invoice containing the text of the attacker’s choosing.
 In this attack technique, PayPal sends you an email suggesting that the attacker already has taken your money, and you should call the attacker-supplied telephone number if you have a problem with that.

 Because PayPal is acting as a (clueless) accomplice in this scam, the email contains markers of legitimacy (including the “This message is from a trusted sender” notice):